terencicp/pos-demo/README.md

 [terencicp.github.io/pos-demo](https://terencicp.github.io/pos-demo/)

 Use zoom to increase UI size and arrows to navigate back and forth between pages.
-Note that the final SAVE button does not work yet.
+Note that the final SAVE button currently has not functionality.

 ## Features